2022 Cincinnati Bearcats football team

 The 2022 Cincinnati Bearcats football team represented the University of Cincinnati during the 2022 NCAA Division I FBS football season.
 The Bearcats, members of the American Athletic Conference, played their home games at Nippert Stadium in Cincinnati, Ohio.
-2022 was the program's sixth season under head coach Luke Fickell.
+2022 was the program's sixth and final season under head coach Luke Fickell.

 In September 2021, Cincinnati, Houston, and UCF accepted bids to join the Big 12.
-On June 10, the American Athletic Conference and the three schools set to depart from the league (Cincinnati, Houston, UCF) announced that they had reached a buyout agreement that will allow those schools to join the Big 12 Conference in 2023.
-The 2022 season will be the program's last season as a member of the AAC.
+On June 10, the American Athletic Conference and the three schools set to depart from the league (Cincinnati, Houston, UCF) announced that they had reached a buyout agreement that allowed those schools to join the Big 12 Conference in 2023.
+The 2022 season was the program's last season as a member of the AAC.

-Previous season

-The Bearcats finished 2021 season 13–1, 8–0 in AAC play to receive a bid in the AAC Championship Game.
-They defeated Houston 35–20 in the championship game, marking the second consecutive AAC championship in program history.
-The Bearcats were ranked No. 4 in the final College Football Playoff rankings, thus becoming the first Group of Five team to make the College Football Playoff.
-The Bearcats were selected to participate in the Cotton Bowl as part of the College Football Playoff against Alabama.
-The Bearcats lost to Alabama 27–6.
-The Bearcats finished fourth in the final AP Poll marking the best finish in program history.

-Junior Cornerback Sauce Gardner became the third Bearcat, and first position player, to be named a consensus All-American. by the NCAA, Gardner snagged first-team All-America honors from the AFCA, FWAA, Sporting News and the Associated Press to join kicker Jonathan Ruffin (2000) and punter Kevin Huber (2007, 2008) as Cincinnati's all-time consensus All-Americans.

-Head Coach Luke Fickell was named AAC Coach of the Year, Sauce Gardner was named consensus AAC Defensive Player of the Year and Quarterback Desmond Ridder was named AAC Offensive Player of the Year for the second consecutive season.
-Luke Fickell was named winner of the Paul "Bear" Bryant Award, AFCA Coach of the Year Award, Eddie Robinson Coach of the Year Award, Bobby Dodd Coach of the Year|, Home Depot National Coach of the Year, Walter Camp Foundation National Coach of the Year, and Sporting News National Coach of the Year.
-Cornerback Coby Bryant was named winner of the Jim Thorpe Award.

 Offseason

-NFL Draft
+NFL draft

 Nine Bearcats were selected in the 2022 NFL Draft, which was a school record, and was the third most of any school in the draft.